 Mission and History

-Today, LBBC has expanded to assist women at all stages of diagnosis, treatment and recovery.
-Our mission includes offering specialized programs and services for the newly diagnosed, young women, women with advanced breast cancer, women at high risk for developing the disease, and African-American and Latina women.
-We also offer programs for caregivers and healthcare professionals to help them better meet the needs of women affected by breast cancer.
+Today, LBBC has expanded to assist people at all stages of diagnosis, treatment and recovery.
+Our mission includes offering specialized programs and services for the newly diagnosed, young women, those living with metastatic breast cancer, African-Americans, those diagnosed with triple-negative breast cancer and LGBT people affected by breast cancer.
+We also offer programs for caregivers and healthcare professionals to help them better meet the needs of people affected by breast cancer.